Last updated Wed Oct 25 2023

-Building an engaged email list is most effective way to grow.
+Building an engaged email list from scratch is most effective way to grow.

 There’s just no getting around it.

-So, you need to build an email list and keep adding new emails all the time.
-And here’s good news: email list building is something you can start easily (even if you’re a beginner).
+And here’s good news: effective email list building strategies are something you can start easily (even if you’re a beginner).

 Read on to learn: